 Expand All |

-PGY1 Acute Care Pharmacy residents completing this program will be proficient in the areas of:
+PGY1 Acute Care Pharmacy residents completing this program will be competent in the areas of:

 Graduating residents will have been active members of health care teams and will have provided patient-centered, evidence-based, pharmacy care to their patients.
 They will have developed skills in creating patient-specific medication regimens and monitoring plans to obtain optimal outcomes.
 Residents will have become proficient in documenting and communicating medication-related matters to appropriate team members and will have assisted other health care professionals in ensuring appropriate follow-up care and ensuring continuity of care during patient transitions between care settings.
 Residents will understand and have had practice experience in all aspects of the distribution process to support safe and effective drug therapy.

 Graduating residents will have effectively strengthened their knowledge, skills, and abilities in key areas of pharmacy practice management and leadership.
 These areas include an understanding of medication distribution systems, and the medication use processes, including financial implications as a part of their Administrative Rotation.
 Residents will have participated in organizational committees and will have improved their understanding and application of decision-making processes.
 Residents will have attended an Administration and Medication Safety Topics Seminar which will have introduced key aspects of pharmacy administration and safe medication practices from departmental leaders.
 Residents will have gained experience is self-reflection and self-evaluation as part of a process of ongoing personal and professional performance improvement.

 Graduating residents will have become proficient in educating health care professionals, students and patients on medication-related topics.
 Residents will have become leaders as drug information resources.
-Residents will have participated in the San Diego Pharmacy Residency Leaders Teaching Certificate Program, which will cultivated their teaching, precepting and facilitation skills.
+Residents will have participated in the San Diego Pharmacy Residency Leadership Teaching Certificate Program, which will cultivated their teaching, precepting and facilitation skills.
 Residents will gain insight into self-assessment to appropriately assess the effectiveness of their educational and teaching endeavors.
 Residents will have attended a Teaching Skills Development Lecture series and created an introspective personal teaching philosophy.

 View our FAQ page.